-If you’re considering getting a cashier’s check or confused about how the process works, MyBankTracker has put together a basic guide on some frequently-asked questions about cashier’s checks.
+If you’re considering getting a cashier’s check or confused about how the process works, MyBankTracker has updated its basic guide on some frequently-asked cashier’s check questions.
 Also, check out cashier’s check fees from the top 10 biggest banks in America.

 What is a cashier’s check?